 The $95 annual fee Business Preferred is the premium version of the Business Cash, though the benefits are quite different.
 The Ink Cash offers 5x points on the first $25,000 spent in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV services each account anniversary year.
 That’s a huge reward for those categories, especially for a no annual fee card.

 Meanwhile the Business Preferred offers 3x on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 The card also comes with several other perks, like an amazing cell phone coverage plan and primary collision damage waiver coverage on rental cars.

 So if you can get both cards, it can definitely make sense to have them, especially given that one card has no annual fee.

-Both of these cards have a high annual fee ($550 for the Personal Platinum and $450 for the Business Platinum), and the benefits largely overlap, including a $200 annual airline fee credit, as well as access to Centurion Lounges, Delta SkyClubs, Boingo Hotspots, and more.
+Both of these cards have a high annual fee ($695 for the Personal Platinum (Rates & Fees) and $695 for the Business Platinum (Rates & Fees)), and the benefits largely overlap, including a $200 annual airline fee credit (enrollment required), as well as access to Centurion Lounges, Delta SkyClubs, and more.

 However, each card has a key benefit that potentially makes both cards worth holding onto, depending on your spend patterns: